timriffe/TR1/TR1/HMDHFDplus/cran-comments.md

-This is a minor package update to change adapt code for the new Human Fertility Database website, which has a different authentication method.
-This only affects HFD-related functions.
+This is a minor package update to change adapt code for the new Human Mortality Database website, which has a different authentication method.
+This only affects HMD-related functions; minor fixes also to some HFD-related functions.

 ## Test environments
 Ubuntu 20.04.3 LTS